Sora is DALL·E for video—it's even built by the same people—and it's now available to ChatGPT Plus and Pro members.

-You type a text prompt, and the AI model does its best to generate a matching video.
+With Sora, you type a text prompt, and the AI model does its best to generate a matching video.
 It makes sense that once AI models could generate decent images, the next challenge would be getting them to generate good video footage—and that's what Sora is getting at.

-You can judge for yourself whether they're truly realistic or not.
+While Sora is impressive, its results can have a surreal video-game-like quality to them.
+Sign up and give it a try if you want to judge for yourself whether they're truly realistic or not.
 But first, let's have a look at what Sora is, how it works, and how it could be used going forward.

 What is Sora?

 In addition to using text prompts, Sora can also take an image and turn it into a video, or take a video clip and extend it forward or backward in time.
+This has the potential to be even more useful, though it can highlight the model's questionable grasp of physics.

 How does Sora work?

-It was trained on an unspecified amount of video footage that appears to include everything from selfie videos to movies, TV shows, real world footage, video game recordings, and lots more.
+Without getting into the technical details: Sora was trained on an unspecified amount of video footage that appears to include everything from selfie videos to movies, TV shows, real world footage, video game recordings, and lots more.
 All this training footage was captioned, mostly by AI, so that Sora could develop a deep understanding of natural language and how it relates to the physical world.

 Tokenizing visual data with patches